Cornelis Hayes

-Cornelis Hayes or Heys was a Flemish jeweller who settled in London in 1524.
+Cornelis Hayes or Heys (died 1547) was a Flemish jeweller who settled in London in 1524.

 Cornelis Heyes may have made jewellery and tableware following the designs of Hans Holbein the younger.

 Career and works

 In 1524 uncut diamonds from the wreck of the Martyn at Chichester were brought to Hayes by the wife of Arnold Stotlz, a brewer of Portsmouth.
 Hayes reported this to the authorities.

 In January 1527 Hayes supplied a jewel with 19 diamonds "set in trueloves of gold", love knots, possibly for Anne Boleyn to wear on Valentine's day.

 Goldsmiths who supplied plate to Henry VIII, especially for the distribution of New Year's Day gifts to courtiers, include Hayes, Robert Amadas, William Davy, John Freman, Nicholas Trapp, and Morgan Wolf.
 Hayes gave Henry VIII a pair of gloves "garnished with gold" and two small fresh unsalted surgeons for New Year's Day 1529.

 Hayes made gilt pommels with roses and royal ciphers for a bed that Henry VIII used while hunting.
-He sold 19 diamonds to Henry VIII for the head dress of Anne Boleyn in December 1530, and, on another occasion a gold girdle and an emerald ring.
+He sold 19 diamonds to Henry VIII for the head dress of Anne Boleyn in December 1530, and, on another occasion a gold girdle, an emerald ring, and a jewel featuring a Catherine wheel set with thirteen diamonds.
 He also made spangles, a variety of sequin for embroidery for the costumes of the royal guard.
 In 1531 he was allowed to expand his workshop with six foreign apprentices and 12 journeymen.

 Hayes repaired a sceptre for the Coronation of Anne Boleyn in 1533, and in 1534 made a silver cradle, apparently for her second pregnancy.
 Figures of Adam and Eve were painted by Hans Holbein the younger, Hayes moulded apples in relief.